| главная о нас продукты скачать демо технологии ^

 Getting all semantic interpretations

+for each semantic node.
 The procedures 1) and 2) deal with collocations, and it is time to have a look at collocations in Dialing Project.
 Algorithmically, there are two

 distributions: conditional/unconditional collocations and closed/open